 Mapping the buried secrets of Pearl Harbor

 That’s how military historian Martin Morgan introduces the first episode of Buried Secrets of WWII.
-The six-part National Geographic series focuses on bringing to life previously unseen traces of the Second World War.
+The six-part National Geographic series focuses on bringing to life previously unseen traces of the Second World War, with help from photogrammetry specialist Pete Kelsey.

-The series opens in Pearl Harbour, at the site of the infamous attack which claimed more than 2,000 lives and pushed the United States into the global war.
+The series opens in Pearl Harbor, at the site of the infamous attack which claimed more than 2,000 lives and pushed the United States into the global war.

 Mapping the beginning of a conflict